alexKudryavtsev-web/CppFileServer/README.md

 # C++ File Server.

-Server for sharing static files written on C++.
 Made by Alexander Kudryavtsev as coursework.

 ### Workflow